Asbestos in Building Materials

 The mere presence of asbestos in your home is not hazardous.
 Generally, material in good condition will not release asbestos fibers and disturbing it may create a health hazard where none existed before.
 The best thing to do with asbestos material in good condition is to leave it alone.
 The danger comes from asbestos material that has been damaged over time.
 Asbestos that crumbles easily if handled, or that has been sawed, scraped, or sanded into a powder is likely to release asbestos fibers and create a health hazard.

-The U.S. Environmental Protection Agency (EPA) has either delegated the Asbestos National Emissions Standards for Hazardous Air Pollutants (NESHAP) (40 CFR, Part 61, Subpart M) program oversight to a local air district or the California Air Resources Board (ARB) on behalf of a local district.
-Placer County Air Pollution Control District is one of 19 air districts out of the 35 in California which does not have an asbestos program, making it non-delegated.
-View a map that shows delegated and non-delegated California Air Pollution Control Districts.
+The U.S. Environmental Protection Agency (EPA) has oversight over the Asbestos National Emissions Standards for Hazardous Air Pollutants (NESHAP) (40 CFR, Part 61, Subpart M) program and has delegation over some local air districts.
+Placer County Air Pollution Control District is one of 19 air districts out of the 35 in California which does not have an asbestos program, making it non-delegated, with the U.S. EPA delegated to administer it.
+View a map that shows which air districts manage their own program or have the U.S. EPA manage the program.

-In "non-delegated" districts, a demolition/renovation notification to the U.S. EPA and to the ARB is required for compliance with the Asbestos NESHAP.
-The ARB reviews and investigates the notifications.
-Since the Placer County Air Pollution Control District is NON-delegated, any questions regarding requirements for asbestos in construction materials should be made to the staff of the ARB or the staff of the U.S. EPA.
+In "non-delegated" districts, a demolition/renovation notification to the U.S. EPA is required for compliance with the Asbestos NESHAP.
+The U.S. EPA reviews and investigates the notifications.
+Since the Placer County Air Pollution Control District is NON-delegated, any questions regarding requirements for asbestos in construction materials should be made to the staff of the U.S. EPA.

 Demolition & Renovation Activities